Buckitup-chat/sync_test/docs/task.md

  - Browser B should see the new user "Ann"
  - Browser B disconnects from the internet
  - Browser B resets the filter
- - Browser B should see the all users "John" and "Ann"
+ - Browser B should see all users "John" and "Ann"

 ```mermaid
 sequenceDiagram